 - Trained police dogs accompanied by their law enforcement handlers are permitted on University Property for official law enforcement purposes.

 - Animals requiring medical care or treatment are permitted at the Veterinary Teaching Hospital.

-- Pets (including Therapy Animals) under the complete control of their handlers are permitted on the Grounds and may participate in educational events only if the owner registers the Pet (Therapy Animal) with the Registered Student Organization (RSO) or University unit responsible for the event.
-The RSO or unit must maintain the completed registration form on file for three years following the event and the form shall be available to University and System administration upon request.
-For more information, see: https://www.treasury.uillinois.edu/risk_management/special_events/animals_on_campus/.
+- Pets under the complete control of their handlers are permitted on the Grounds and may participate in events sponsored by Registered Student Organizations (RSOs) or university units only if the owner registers the Pet with the RSO or university unit responsible for the event.
+The RSO or unit must maintain the completed registration form on file for three years after the event and make the form available to university and System administration upon request.

-- No person shall misrepresent the need for, or the status of, a Service Animal or Assistance (Emotional Support) Animal.
+- No person shall misrepresent the need for, or the status of, a Service Animal or Emotional Support (Assistance) Animal or Therapy Dog.

 Animal means any live, vertebrate species.